dangall/BipartiteSUSY/README.md

 the ability to spit out the integrand form (see previous point), or by allowing it to perform the collapsing of bivalent nodes and square moves directly in the graph-drawing box.
-Another nice feature would be the ability to undo a certain numebr of steps.
+Another nice feature would be the ability to undo a certain number of steps.

 Before declaring any changes to the package complete, please check that the changes haven't introduced bugs.
 This can be done by running the